-- Anzo: Since the Anzo server is typically deployed before the K8s components, you specify the Anzo network when creating the AKS cluster, ensuring that Anzo and all of the AKS cluster components are in the same network and can talk to each other.
-Also, make sure that Anzo has access to the Azure and AKS APIs. - NFS: You are required to create a network file system (NFS).
-However, Anzo automatically mounts the NFS to the nodes when AnzoGraph, Anzo Unstructured, Spark, and Elasticsearch pods are deployed so that all of the applications can share files.
-See Deploying the Shared File System for more information.
+Anzo: Since the Anzo server is typically deployed before the K8s components, you specify the Anzo network when creating the AKS cluster, ensuring that Anzo and all of the AKS cluster components are in the same network and can talk to each other.
+Also, make sure that Anzo has access to the Azure and AKS APIs.

+NFS: You are required to create a network file system (NFS).
+However, Anzo automatically mounts the NFS to the nodes when AnzoGraph, Anzo Unstructured, and Elasticsearch pods are deployed so that all of the applications can share files.
+See Platform Shared File Storage Requirements for more information.
 The NFS does not need to have its own subnet but it can.